 This plan gives you the flexibility to easily change workout schedules without compromising results even with less-than-perfect nutrition.

 As you can see, optimum training frequency is nothing as simple as “work each body part twice a week.”
 The give and take between a number of different factors in your life and schedule will help you determine how often you should be training and the type of training you should be doing for best results.
 And remember, using BIO-GRO™ Bio-Active Peptides daily will accelerate your recovery time so you can get back to the gym sooner and reach your goals faster.
-Use BIO-GRO twice a day and stack it with Morph (before you train), AMINO-GRO (while you train) and 100% BIO-ACTIVE WHEY™ (after you train) to complete your training/recovery stack.
+Use BIO-GRO twice a day and stack it with Morph (before you train), CREATINE A5X (while you train) and 100% BIO-ACTIVE WHEY™ (after you train) to complete your training/recovery stack.